 As it is more distant from the center of Trancoso and so rich in nature, we recommend that you spend one night in one of the many inns at Espelho Beach to enjoy more, and if possible, rent a car for greater convenience and cost savings.

-Itaquena Beach is a little piece of sand with a difficult access for those who want to visit, because the 10 km stretch from Coqueiros Beach that leads there, is only possible to be done by foot or by quadricycle (it’s important to mention that vehicles are only accepted on the road, not on the beach).
+Itaquena Beach is a little piece of sand with a difficult access for those who want to visit, because the 10 km stretch from Coqueiros Beach that leads there, is only possible to be done on foot or by quadricycle (it’s important to mention that vehicles are only accepted on the road, not on the beach).